 It wasn’t until April, however, that we were certain.
 Could we live in Trancoso, Brazil, La Barra, Uruguay, Pichilemu, Chile or Raglan, New Zealand?
 Yes, yes, yes and yes….
 BUT, we had found somewhere that spoke to our hearts even more.
 It was Byron Bay, Australia, and we were smitten.

-Within one month of exploring beautiful Byron Bay and the towns dotted throughout its hinterlands, we were sure this was our spot.
+Within one month of exploring beautiful Byron Bay and the towns dotted throughout its hinterlands, we all agreed that this could be our spot.
 We had quickly and easily made dear friends and found a rhythm and routine that was incredibly natural for our family.
 We felt an undeniable connection to the natural beauty of the area and were drawn to its infectiously happy residents.
 Of course there was also the surfing, the sunshine, the good food, the creative community and the bohemian lifestyle that’s always appealed to me.
 We had fallen in love and could not deny our deep attraction to this place.
 We quizzed the kids – could you live here?
 Their answers were always, and unambiguously, ‘yes!’
-At the end of our month-long stay, we knew for sure we’d be back.
+At the end of our month-long stay, we couldn’t wait to return.

-In just a few weeks we’ll be boarding a flight for Australia, stomachs full of butterflies again and eager to make a new home.
-We’ll leave inspired by all that we’ve experienced this year and a bit wiser from the lessons we’ve learned.
-We’ll arrive in Byron Bay for the start of the summer season, welcomed by friends and ready to settle back into ‘real’ life.
-We’re excited to find a new home for our family, unpack our suitcases and start to build a nest again (to light candles, buy flowers, stock a pantry, hang up children’s art – the simple things we’ve missed about having a home).
-We’re looking forward to sending the kids back to school, signing them up for activities and finding a routine for our family again.
-For the first time in my life, I’m actually excited to have the need for a calendar!
+In just a few weeks we’ll be boarding a flight for Australia, stomachs full of butterflies again, with dreams of making a home there.
+There will be much to do, especially with visas and the logistics of emigrating, but we will be exploring all of the options and are hopeful that Australia may take us in.
+We’ll look forward to a day when we can really unpack our suitcases and start to build a nest again (to light candles, buy flowers, stock a pantry, hang up children’s art – the simple things we’ve missed).
+We’re also looking forward to sending the kids back to school, signing them up for activities, and finding a routine for our family again.
 Michael and I can’t wait to go on dates again, to take yoga classes and to focus on our careers.
-Of course there will be the challenges of settling into a new life in an unfamiliar place, but we’re even looking forward to those!
+Of course there will be the challenges, but we’re even looking forward to those!

-We have a whole new adventure ahead of us and we can’t wait to get going.
 Thank you, as always, for following along and supporting us on our journey.
-There is much to come and I am eager to share our new lives here.
+There is much to come and I am eager to share our experiences along the way.
 The adventure continues…